joemoose/dungeoneers.d20/docs/character.md

 ➡️ Give your character a name and describe how they look.

-If you’d like inspiration or prefer to determine your character’s name and appearance randomly, consult the following tables.
+If you’d like inspiration or prefer to randomly determine your character’s name and appearance, consult the following tables.

 **Names Table**